-- We cannot predict an accurate build-out number on larger planned communities because changing market conditions result in adjustments throughout the lifetime of a development. - We cannot officially reduce the Maximum Zoned Units in Table A, as these are zoning entitlements, unless the development team requests a rezone to reduce the unit count. - We can accurately outline known circumstances, meaning we can identify the difference between maximum entitled unit counts and the total platted lot counts, where no additional lots can be constructed. - We can use these known circumstances to establish a potential buildout range that is lower than the entitled number of units. - We can update the data with new information to determine how local trends are effecting the pace and location of growth in the community.
+- Because changing market conditions result in adjustments throughout the lifetime of a development, we cannot predict a precise build-out number or year on larger planned developments or the community as a whole. - We cannot show a reduction to the entitled number of units unless the development team requests a rezone to reduce the unit count. - We can accurately outline known circumstances, meaning we can identify the difference between maximum entitled unit counts and the total platted lot counts, where no additional lots can be constructed, and make estimates for the "realistic" potential buildout. - We can update the data with new information to determine how local trends are effecting the pace and location of growth in the community.